No new coronavirus cases in Hywel Dda

-NO new cases of coronavirus have been reported in the Hywel Dda region by Public Health Wales today (Saturday, July 11).
+NO new cases of coronavirus have been recorded in Pembrokeshire, Ceredigion or Carmarthenshire, according to figures released by Public Health Wales today (Friday, July 17).

-Seven new cases have been confirmed on the PHW website and one new death has also been reported.
+16 new cases have been found across Wales, while one more person has died having tested positive for the virus.

-Dr Chris Williams, Incident Director for the Novel Coronavirus (COVID-19) outbreak response at Public Health Wales, said: “Public Health Wales welcomes the gradual easing of lockdown measures with the opening of self-catering accommodation in Wales from today (11 July) and hairdressers, pub gardens and outdoor cafes from Monday (13 July).
+Dr Giri Shankar, Incident Director for the Novel Coronavirus (COVID-19) outbreak response at Public Health Wales, said: “Public Health Wales’ user-friendly data dashboard takes information from a range of different sources.

-“However, we continue to caution and remind the public and business-owners that we all have a vital role in preventing the spread of Coronavirus by always sticking to social distancing guidelines - staying two metres away from others, and washing hands regularly.
-When travelling you should also avoid car sharing with people outside your household.

-"Anyone with suspected symptoms of COVID-19 infection - a high temperature, a new, continuous cough, or a loss of smell or taste (anosmia) - must self isolate and seek an urgent test.
+“The total number of positive cases now includes those reported from non-NHS Wales laboratories, which are subject to ongoing de-duplication, refinement and reconciliation.
+This may result in fluctuation of the total positive cases as this process takes place.

+“It should be noted that the cases from non-NHS Wales laboratories are not new cases, and have been on the dashboard for a number of weeks.
+They have previously been reported on a separate tab, but are now incorporated into the totals for the local authority area and Health Board area in which the patient resides, to give a complete picture for Wales.

 Updates on current incidents

-“The total number of positive cases associated with the outbreak is now 221.
-This is to be expected when any focused testing process is put in place and is not a cause for concern.

-“There is no evidence of community transmission, with positive cases associated with the outbreak reducing to match background levels in the population as a whole.
-This is extremely positive news, and if this trajectory continues we hope to bring the outbreak to a formal close in the near future.
+“The total therefore remains at 221 cases linked to the outbreak which is linked to the site at Llangefni in Anglesey.
+The fact that no new cases have been recorded is a positive sign and indicates that control measures have been effective.

+“The multi-agency team managing the outbreak of Coronavirus associated with Rowan Foods Ltd in Wrexham has recorded 309 cases.
+There continues to be no evidence that this outbreak is factory-based, and the results we have identified are what we would expect to see when a focused testing takes place.

-“In addition, the total number of positive case identified at the Kepak Merthyr meat processing plant is 138 since April.
+“In addition, the total number of positive case identified at the Kepak Merthyr meat processing plant is 139 since April.
+Investigations in this cluster continue, and updates will be issued in the coming days.

-“This is not unexpected - focused testing as part of the management of clusters and outbreaks of Coronavirus will inevitably identify new cases, but this does not mean that there has been a significant increase in the level of infection in the community.

-“If we look at other data such as hospital admissions or bio surveillance indicators, there is no evidence of a surge of infections in the wider community in Merthyr.

 “The Food Standards Agency advise that it is very unlikely that you can catch coronavirus from food.
 Coronavirus is a respiratory illness.
 It is not known to be transmitted by exposure to food or food packaging.